divyanshu262122/SpringApiCode/README.md

-# SpringMvc-Code
+# SpringbootAPi-Code
-for spring mvc
+for springboot web services